maxlebedev/maleficer/README.md

             + this means we can do smaller procs for things like callbacks
             + buut order mgmt is currently pretty hard.
             + this would likely make it harder
+        * Get can be *much* more dynamic about what runs where
+            + a state machine for various turn flows
+            + single exec via a simple queue_proc() func
     - A GameMeta to hold globals
+        * console, context at minimum. those are annoying to pass around
+        * level, board are globals now, so this would be an improvement
+    - The main callback that needs a ref to source is lob_bomb
+        * It sure would be nice if it didn't need that
+        * We could rewrite lob_bomb as a proc.
+LobberNPC or something
+            + This also paves the way for every npc to have their own proc
 ## Game Mechanics/Balance
     - spell mods (+1 range, +1 dmg pickups)
     - cooldown alternatives like damage taken, steps walked (lotta tracking)